 Capture One’s Interface is More Flexible

 Capture One’s interface is generally better than Lightroom for advanced photographers.
 The customizable keyboard shortcuts let you create the shortcuts that fit your particular workflow.
 You can even mimic the shortcuts from Lightroom if you want to make the transition easier.
 You can customize the layout of Capture One to your needs.
-You can add or remove panels to all tabs in Capture One.
+It is also possible to add or remove panels to all tabs in Capture One.
 As you can see further up in the article, you can split up the curves adjustment tool into three and place them on the tab where you usually want to adjust these settings.

 Spot Healing Tool Generally Works Better in Capture One